nafrelim/blog/README.md

 #### Entering test data into the database

-Calling the following procedure is optional and results in introducing 30 posts with sample content to the database and creating an additional test **admin** account (password: !234567890), if the superuser account has been given a different name.
+Calling the following procedure is optional and results in introducing posts with sample content to the database and creating an additional test **admin** account (password: !234567890), if the superuser account has been given a different name.

 * [ ]  from the blog_be folder, run in the terminal  command `python manage.py populateblog <posts>` , where <posts> is the number of posts generated (min.
 50)
 * [ ]  They are created:

 * admin user with password !234567890
-* users author1 and author2 with password !234567890
+* users author1, author2, author3 and author4 with password !234567890
-* a certain number of posts, half for author1 and half for author2
+* a certain number of posts, comments to them and the number of views on posts are randomly assigned to different authors

 #### Run the application